NoDeluluNODELULU

 Anatomy of a real double-check

-Pass 2 — Source verification
+Pass 2 — The Review (second Mentor)

 The eight types of delulu we hunt